A Guide to Document Classification: Using Machine Learning, Deep Learning & OCR

 Step 2: Train and test

-Next, you need to focus on training the initial AI model and establishing a performance baseline.
+Next, focus on training the initial AI model and establishing a performance baseline.

 Step 3: Configure rules & human-in-the-loop